rozek/banglejs-2-analog-clock-construction-kit/README.md

 Basically, the code shown above

-* loads a "clockwork" (these are responsible for the overall behaviour of a clock)
+* loads a "clockwork" (this is responsible for the overall behaviour of a clock)
 * loads any desired feature (e.g., a "smart clock size calculation" for a larger clock face, a face with 12 numerals, stylish hollow clock hands and a complication to display the current date
 * configures all these parts and then
 * actually starts the clock by "winding up" its clockwork.